marijnbakker2/FIFA18UT-AttributesSeller/README.md

 # FIFA18UT-AttributesSeller
-Chrome extension in javascript / jQuery that sells attributes cards.
+Chrome extension in javascript / jQuery that automatically sells items.
 More documentation will follow.

 How to install: